Positional $\omega$-regular languages: Full proofs for Section 5.2

 \subsection{Nice transformations of automata}

 To recursively build a "structured signature automaton", we will apply a sequence of transformations to a given "$d$-signature automaton" $\A$, by removing states and adding or redirecting edges in such a way that relations $\eqRes{x}$ are preserved in a strong sense formalised in this section.
-Before presenting the proofs of the results from Section~\ref{subsec-p4:from-HP-to-signature}, we introduce some notations and prove technical lemmas that will come in handy to reason about ("structured") "signature automata".

 \begin{globalHyp*} We recall that automata are assumed to be "complete" and "semantically deterministic". \end{globalHyp*}

 \paragraph*{Automata with a common subautomaton}